LingyuanMeng17/LingyuanMeng17.github.io/_pages/includes/others.md

 # 💬 Services
--Program Chair of ACM MM 2023,
+-PC Member of ACM MM 2023,

--Program Chair of ICONIP 2023,
+-PC Member of ICONIP 2023,

--Program Chair of ACM MM 2024,
+-PC Member of ACM MM 2024,

--Program Chair of ICME 2024,
+-PC Member of ICME 2024,

--Program Chair of DASFAA 2024,
+-PC Member of DASFAA 2024,

--Program Chair of ICIC 2024.
+-PC Member of ICIC 2024.

 -Reviewer of IEEE Transactions on Cybernetics.